ksu-cs-textbooks/cis400/content/D-milestones-f21/07-milestone-5.md

 date: 2018-08-24T10:53:26-05:00
 ---

 For this milestone, you will be creating a new _Windows Presentation Foundation_ (WPF) project to provide the functionality for a Point-of-Sale system.
-This is the king of application that runs on a register used by employees to take your order at most fast-food restaurants.
+This is the kind of application that runs on a register used by employees to take your order at most fast-food restaurants.

 ### General requirements: